TebogoYungMercykay/Ionic_Angular_Native_Mobile_Application/README.md

 ---
 ## NOTE WELL!!!!
 ---
-##### The `Complete` Car Site (Languages Used: HTML & CSS, JS, PHP, SQL and many more) is in a `separate` repository ([Visit The Complete Web Development Practice Space](https://github.com/TebogoYungMercykay/The-Complete-Web-Development-Practice-Space.git)), So This is the final implementation of the Car Site, Whic will be a migration of the Car Site to a `Moile Native App using Ionic Angular`, You may view the worlflow in the following sections which includes all the languages and details about the Car Site in the Separate repository.. (`Thanks For The Visit!`).
+##### The `Complete` Car Site (Languages Used: HTML & CSS, JS, PHP, SQL and many more) is in a `separate` repository ([Visit The Complete Web Development Practice Space](https://github.com/TebogoYungMercykay/The-Complete-Web-Development-Practice-Space.git)), So This is the final implementation of the Car Site, Which will be a migration of the Car Site to a `Native Mobile App using Ionic Angular`, You may view the worlflow in the following sections which includes all the languages and details about the Car Site in the Separate repository.. (`Thanks For The Visit!`).
 ---
 ---
-### Moile Native App using Ionic Angular
+### Mobile Native App using Ionic Angular
 - Details: Work In Progress - Will be on it from Saturday the 26th till Sunday the 27th.
 - The App is currently Under Constrction
 ---
 ### The `"The Complete Web Development Practice Space"` Repository Directory Looks Like This.
 - ### `README.md`
-- ### `COS216`
+- ### `JermanOttoCarSite`
   - #### `PA1`:
     - css
     - HTML